Bira/octopus-carnival/_drafts/wir-mm-4e-balhannoth.md

 Tentacle Whip to hurt everyone and ruin your marching order.
 Then they'll teleport away and do it again.

-The suggested encounters are level 13: 1 balhannth and 3 grimlock berserkers, or 1 balhannoth and four kuo-toa.
+The suggested encounters are level 13: 1 balhannoth and 3 grimlock berserkers, or 1 balhannoth and four kuo-toa.
 The first are likely all servants of a mind flayer, the second had to train their pet ninja slug the hard way.

 ## Final Impression

 There's not much there lore-wise, but I found the mechanics pretty cool.
 The concept of a teleporting ninja slug has a certain something to it.
+Level them up to 17 and they'd make good aboleth pets too.